NancyLi0637/Vojaganto/vojaganto/README.md

 ### View Postings

 Posting, or *trip*, refers to an article that is posted by a user to record their trip.
-It contains information including title, date, journey, author, destination, images, and the body.
+It contains information including the title, the date, the journey, the author, the destination, the images, and the body.

 #### View Individual Posting `/trip/:pid`

-User can view the posting of corresponding `pid`, e.g., accessing `/trip/1` will display the posting with pid 1; in mock, there is only one posting and will not be varied by pid.
+User can view the posting of the corresponding `pid`, e.g., accessing `/trip/1` will display the posting with pid 1; in mock, there is only one posting and will not be varied by pid.

 #### Edit Posting `/edit`